For participants at SciFest

 Registration

-Registration opens on 11 April.
+Registration opens in April.
 Check out our timeline to see what happens on different dates.

 Language